Thames and Severn Canal: Phase 1a

-Phase 1a of the Restoration Programme covered the length of canal from The Ocean at Stonehouse, on the Stroudwater Navigation, to Brimscombe Port, east of Stroud, on the Thames and Severn Canal – a length of about 6 mi.
+Phase 1a of the restoration programme covered the length of canal from The Ocean at Stonehouse, on the Stroudwater Navigation, to Brimscombe Port, east of Stroud, on the Thames and Severn Canal – a length of about 6 mi.
 The work included restoration of 10 locks, reconstruction of 10 bridges, and reinstatement of about 2100 m of in-filled canal; plus the major reconstruction of Brimscombe Port.
 Funding was in place for all of the scheduled work, but increasing costs curtailed the programme.
 A revised plan – with increased support from volunteer labour – aimed to have restoration completed to Bowbridge by the end of 2015, with all major work eastwards put on hold.
 Phase 1a also included the provision of a multi-user trail between Stonehouse and Saul, but this was held over to Phase 1b.

 The final section of the canal before it joins the Stroudwater Navigation presented particular problems for restoration, as the channel had been used as part of a flood relief scheme by the Environment Agency.
-Water from the Slad Brook, which is culverted beneath Stroud, joins the canal a short distance above Lower Wallbridge Lock.
-The Painswick Stream and Ruscombe Brook join the channel below the junction and flow through the Dudbridge locks, after which the water is discharged into the River Frome below the A419 Dudbridge Road bridge.
+Water from Slad Brook, which is culverted beneath Stroud, joins the canal a short distance above Lower Wallbridge Lock.
+Painswick Stream and Ruscombe Brook join the channel below the junction and flow through the Dudbridge locks, after which the water is discharged into the River Frome below the A419 Dudbridge Road bridge.
 As a consequence of its flood relief function, the channel here is classified as a "main river".
 Designs for reinstatement of the canal had to accommodate large flows on this section, and include underground bywash culverts, capable of carrying the full flood flow of the streams.

 At Capels Mill, the bed of the canal was used as the route for the Stroud Bypass in the 1980s, and so a diversion had to be built at this point.
 It passes through an area that was used as a landfill site in the 1960s and 1970s.
 Some 355 yd of new channel was constructed, some of it edged with sheet piling.
 After passing through a railway viaduct, the bank is supported by a series of contiguous concrete piles, which were drilled to a depth of between 30 ft and 49 ft and provide a retaining wall which is 35 ft tall at its highest point.
 As the project neared completion, open days to allow the public to walk along the bottom of the new canal section were held on 10 and 11 May 2013, and were attended by over 1,800 people.
 Where domestic rubbish had to be removed, it was relocated on the site, covered with 2 ft of crushed recycled concrete and a layer of Bentomat geotextile, which was topped by subsoil and topsoil obtained from elsewhere on the site.
 Tubular vents allow any methane produced by the disturbed rubbish to escape safely.
 The new section was filled with water and officially completed on 2 June 2013.